 - The grant may be considered taxable income.
 Individuals should contact their tax professional to make a determination on whether or not this grant is taxable.

-- Awarded grant money will be direct-deposited into the financial account (e.g. checking account) a student has established in the University student database.
-See FAQs below for additional information.
+Awarded grant money will be direct-deposited into the financial account (e.g. checking account) a student has established in the University student database.

 The application form should be completely filled out and signed before it is submitted to the Graduate College.
-In adition, any supporting documents should be attached.
+In addition, any supporting documents should be attached to the application in one .pdf file.
 The Graduate College may contact you for additional information or clarifications.

 Q. Are all graduate students eligible to apply to the Emergency Grant?